masoncfrancis/receipt-budgeter/DESIGN.md

-# receipt-reader design
+# receipt-budgeter design

 ## Overview

-The receipt reader is designed to extract and process information from various types of receipts, such as grocery, restaurant, and retail receipts.
+The receipt budgeter is designed to extract and process information from various types of receipts, such as grocery, restaurant, and retail receipts.
 The system leverages multi-modal large language models (LLMs) to extract data from receipts, and to identify and categorize key data points.

 ## User Flow